OhkaBaka/Bag-O-Tricks/README.md

 usgs2kml
 --------
-For about 6 months, a few years back, was Google Maps integration.
-One of my favorite tools that could outline geographical bodies on a google map.
+My life for about 6 months, a decade back, was Google Maps integration.
+One of my favorite tools was a script that could outline geographical bodies on a google map.
 Built in ColdFusion, and using USGS data.
 The reason it sticks around is as a reminder not to try to build things if there is a chance Google is already doing it.
 They will finish before you, do a better job, and make you look like an amateur.
+I stopped working on Google maps when it became abundantly clear that every good idea I had was already being added to the API.